iflores12/iflores12.github.io/jekyll/_posts/2024-08-09-Understanding Git Part One.md

 $ git config --global alias.st status
 ```

 Here are some common aliases that you might want to set up.
-These are related to cli aliases if you're familiar with those.
+These are related to cli aliases if you're familiar with them.
 If not it basically means a shortcut that represents a longer/complex command.
 So using the above aliases instead of saying `git commit` you just have to type out `git ci`.